immunant/c2rust/c2rust-refactor/doc/select.md

 ## Other commands

-In addition to `select`, `c2rust-refactor` contains a number of other mark-manipulation commands.
+In addition to `select`, `c2rust refactor` contains a number of other mark-manipulation commands.
 A few of these can be replicated with appropriate `select` scripts (though using the command is typically easier), but some are more complex.